My Ideal LiteSpeed Cache Settings for WordPress Websites

 SiteGround Optimizer

 SiteGround Optimizer, on the other hand, is a caching plugin developed by SiteGround, a popular web hosting provider.
 It offers similar features to LiteSpeed Cache, such as page caching, object caching, and browser caching.
-Additionally, it includes a tool for minifying HTML, CSS, and JavaScript files and a lazy loading images feature.
+Additionally, it includes a tool for minifying HTML, CSS, and JavaScript files and a lazy loading feature for images.

 However, its scope may be limited to websites not hosted on the SiteGround platform.
 Even for websites hosted on SiteGround, the optimizer still does not help achieve the best possible web performance.